Tier 4 students

 Eye tests are provided by optometrists who are usually based within opticians in high street stores such as SpecSavers or Vision Express, but there are other chains and independent opticians.

 GPs can advise on medication for mental health conditions, with referral to a psychiatrist if necessary.
-If you think it’s likely you will need ongoing mental health support, we advise you to contact the Student Advice & Counselling Service for further guidance.
+If you think it’s likely you will need ongoing mental health support, we advise you to contact Student Support Services for further guidance.
 GPs can also refer patients for free counselling under the NHS but waiting times can be long.
-The School has a Student Advice & Counselling Service which is available to all students – please get in touch if you would like to find out more.

 Other mental health support: